-11. EXPRESSING appreciation to the Government of the Republic of Korea, Suncheon City (Republic of Korea), the International Union for Conservation of Nature (IUCN) and the Ramsar Regional Center – East Asia (RRC-EA) for their generous sponsorship and organization of workshops that laid the foundation for the present Resolution;
+11. THANKING the Government of the Republic of Korea, Suncheon City (Republic of Korea), the International Union for Conservation of Nature (IUCN) and the Ramsar Regional Center – East Asia (RRC-EA) for their generous sponsorship and organization of workshops that laid the foundation for the present Resolution;

 THE CONFERENCE OF THE CONTRACTING PARTIES

+11bis.ENCOURAGES Contracting Parties to recognize the need to assess both wetland ecosystem functions and ecosystem services:

-12. [WELCOMES] [TAKES NOTE of] the rapid assessment of wetland ecosystem [services] [functions] approach annexed to the present Resolution; and RECOGNIZES that it could be applied, as appropriate, by Contracting Parties to assist their delivery on the targets of the Strategic Plan 2016-2024;
+12. TAKES NOTE of the rapid assessment of wetland ecosystem services approach annexed to the present Resolution; and RECOGNIZES that it could be applied, as appropriate, by Contracting Parties to assist their delivery on the targets of the Strategic Plan 2016-2024;

-13. CALLS on Contracting Parties to volunteer to further develop this methodology in light of scientific and technical advances based on assessments of the Intergovernmental Science-Policy Platform on Biodiversity and Ecosystem Services (IPBES) and the results of the work on The Economics of Ecosystems and Biodiversity (TEEB), Mapping and Assessment of Ecosystem Services (MAES) or other approaches;
+13. INVITES Contracting Parties to volunteer to further develop this methodology in light of scientific and technical advances based on assessments of the Intergovernmental Science-Policy Platform on Biodiversity and Ecosystem Services (IPBES) and the results of the work on The Economics of Ecosystems and Biodiversity (TEEB), Mapping and Assessment of Ecosystem Services (MAES) or other approaches as appropriate;

-14. [ACKNOWLEDGES] [TAKES NOTE of] the Rapid assessment of wetland ecosystem services annexed to the present Resolution as an example of a voluntary assessment approach for evaluating the ecosystem [functions and] services of Wetlands of International Importance (Ramsar Sites) and other wetlands that may be useful to Contracting Parties; AND ENCOURAGES Contracting Parties that are yet to adopt effective approaches for the recognition and evaluation of ecosystem [functions and] services provided by their Ramsar Sites and other wetlands [to use, and/or according to their visions and approaches,] [to consider using] the Rapid assessment of wetland ecosystem services approach if appropriate; and CONFIRMS that the present Resolution does not create additional reporting obligations for Contracting Parties;
+14. ACKNOWLEDGES the Rapid assessment of wetland ecosystem services annexed to the present Resolution as an example of a voluntary assessment approach for evaluating the ecosystem services of Wetlands of International Importance (Ramsar Sites) and other wetlands that may be useful to Contracting Parties; and ENCOURAGES Contracting Parties that are yet to adopt effective approaches for the recognition and evaluation of ecosystem services provided by their Ramsar Sites and other wetlands to consider using the Rapid assessment of wetland ecosystem services approach; and CONFIRMS that the present Resolution does not create additional reporting obligations for Contracting Parties;

-15. ENCOURAGES Ramsar Site management authorities to apply [approaches such as] [as appropriate,] [and/or according to their visions and approaches,] [the approach of the Rapid assessment of wetland ecosystem [functions] [services] as a tool] [the proposed approach] in order to assess the ecosystem [functions] [services] that their Site provides, to contribute to the description of the ecological character of their Site and to ensure the maintenance of these [functions] services in their management processes; and ENCOURAGES Parties to use the data and information gathered to update the relevant sections of the Ramsar Information Sheet for the Site;
+15. ENCOURAGES Ramsar Site management authorities to apply, as appropriate, approaches such as the Rapid assessment of wetland ecosystem services as a tool in order to assess the ecosystem services that their Site provides, to contribute to the description of the ecological character of their Site and to ensure the maintenance of these services in their management processes; and ENCOURAGES Parties to use the data and information gathered to update the relevant sections of the Ramsar Information Sheet for the Site;

-16. RECOGNIZES the long-term value of taking a participatory approach, involving indigenous peoples and local communities, subject to the respective national laws of the Contracting Parties when recognizing and understanding the ecosystem [functions and services] [functions] [services] provided by wetlands;
+16. RECOGNIZES the long-term value of taking a participatory approach, involving indigenous peoples and local communities, subject to the respective national laws of the Contracting Parties when recognizing and understanding the ecosystem functions and ecosystem services provided by wetlands;

-17. INVITES Contracting Parties to support the [adjustment, updating and] translation of the Rapid assessment of wetland ecosystem [functions] [services] annexed to the present Resolution [into languages that are not official languages of the Ramsar Convention] [within a broad approach in the context of the Strategic Plan];
+17. INVITES Contracting Parties to support the translation and further development of the Rapid assessment of wetland ecosystem services annexed to the present Resolution into languages that are not official languages of the Ramsar Convention within a broad approach of the context of the Strategic Plan;

-18. ENCOURAGES Contracting Parties to promote the use of Ramsar communication tools including websites and social media by Ramsar Site management authorities to highlight more widely the ecosystem [functions] [services] provided by wetlands;
+18. ENCOURAGES Contracting Parties to promote the use of Ramsar communication tools including websites and social media by Ramsar Site management authorities to highlight more widely the ecosystem functions and ecosystem services provided by wetlands;

-19. ENCOURAGES those who [modify and] use [approaches such as] the [Rapid assessment of wetland ecosystem [functions and services] [functions] [services] approach] under the broad context of the Strategic Plan to also refer to other relevant Ramsar guidelines, when making these assessments;
+19. ENCOURAGES those who modify and use approaches such as the Rapid assessment of wetland ecosystem services under the broad context of the Strategic Plan to also refer to other relevant Ramsar guidelines, when making these assessments;

-20. ALSO ENCOURAGES Contracting Parties, where appropriate, to utilize, or modify according to their visions and focus this approach and others for the Rapid assessment of wetland ecosystem [functions and services] [functions] [services] or any similar approaches when preparing their National Reports and describing the status of Sites on the List; and
+20. ALSO ENCOURAGES Contracting Parties, as appropriate, to utilize this approach and other relevant approaches for the rapid assessment of wetland ecosystem services when preparing their National Reports and describing the status of Sites on the List; and